 To learn to day trade you have to start with courses on how to invest in the stock market for beginners.
 Just search for “day trading classes near me” or “stock market classes near me” and you’ll find a large number of options for stock market training for beginners.

-You can also attend share market classes on share trading basics in your neighbourhood, or even learn the basics of trading online with stock trading courses.
+You can also attend share market classes on share trading basics in your neighborhood, or even learn the basics of trading online with stock trading courses.

 Once you have learned share market basics, opened an online trading account, learned how to use day trading software and trading platforms, and polished your day trading skills you’ll graduate to being a day trader.

 2. Make A Gradual Shift To Your Day Trading Career